BrianSchroer/react-jest-snapshot-helper/README.md

 # react-jest-snapshot-helper

-Helper class to simplify Jest snapshot testing of React components with a variety of props.
+Helper class to simplify Jest snapshot testing of React components with a variety of props combinations.

 ## Install